DuckDuckPig/CH-ACWE/README.md

   - Before running this script be sure to adjust the variables in the `Key Variables` cell (`In[2]`) to point to the correct directories.

 ### Intensity and Dynamic range Effects
-The `Intensity/` and the `Intensity/Analysis/` subfolder contain tools used to determine the effects that compressing SDO-AIA observations using poplar image formats (such as `.png`) have on the quality of ACWE segmentations.
+The `Intensity/` folder and the `Intensity/Analysis/` subfolder contain tools used to determine the effects that compressing SDO-AIA observations by represetiing all intesnity using 265 discretized values (such as `.png`) have on the quality of ACWE segmentations.

 - The script `runIntensityInvDefault.py` generates a series of segmentations.
-Each segmentation, is generated from a copy of the EUV image that has been remapped to `uint8` (similar to poplar image formats like `.png` and `jpeg`) via various remapping schemes.
+Each segmentation is generated from a copy of the EUV image that has been remapped to `uint8` (similar to popular image formats like `.png` and `jpeg`) via various remapping schemes.
   - User will need to adjust the variables in the `Key Variables` cell (`In[2]`) to point to the correct directories and desired EUV wavelength (193 angstroms is the assumed default).
   - The script will assume that the data are organized by CR, with a sub directory for each record time in the `.csv` file in the `DownloadLists` subfolder within the `DatasetTools` directory.
 Both `DownloadByRotation.py` and `RebuildDataset.py` will organize the dataset appropriately.
   - The script relies on the functions in `pngScale2.py`